fpv-iplab/DA-RetinaNet/README.md

 </table>

 ## Citation
-Please cite the following [paper](http://www.sciencedirect.com/science/article/pii/S0262885621000032) and live a star ⭐ if you use this repository for your project.
+Please cite the following [paper](http://www.sciencedirect.com/science/article/pii/S0262885621000032) and leave a star ⭐ if you use this repository for your project.
 ```
 @article{PASQUALINO2021104098,
     title = "An unsupervised domain adaptation scheme for single-stage artwork recognition in cultural sites",